 Morikami Museum and Japanese Gardens

-Morikami Museum and Japanese gardens is the only USA museum wholly dedicated to the living culture of Japan.
+Morikami Museum and Japanese Gardens is the only USA museum wholly dedicated to the living culture of Japan.
+It’s one of the peaceful Delray Beach activities.

 Strolling along the meandering paths, we pass fragrant flowers, Koi ponds, bridges, and even a waterfall, all creating a serene environment.